Want to Lose Weight for Free? Just Pay Attention

-Do you want to know a secret to losing weight easily without feeling deprived and to keeping the weight off for good?
+Do you want to know a secret to lose weight easily without feeling deprived and keep the weight off for good?
 Pay attention.

 Were you waiting for the secret?
 That was the secret: pay attention.

-Numerous research studies, including those published in The American Journal of Clinical Nutrition, Appetite, and Physiology and Behavior, indicate that eating while distracted by televisions, computers, and smart phones leads to increased food intake and weight gain.
-Eating while distracted can also lead to poor food choices since the eater is less aware of what he or she is putting in his or her mouth.
+Numerous research studies, including those published in The American Journal of Clinical Nutrition, Appetite, and Physiology and Behavior, indicate that eating while distracted by televisions, computers, and smartphones leads to increased food intake and weight gain.
+Eating while distracted can also lead to poor food choices since the eater is less aware of what they are putting in their mouth.